Photo by ravas51

 FiiO A3 Portable Headphone Amplifier

-A notable thing about this product is how durable it feels.
-The outer casing is made from brushed aluminum, and feels as solid as anyone could reasonably ask for with a product in this price tier.
+The outer casing is made from brushed aluminum and feels solid.
 The battery life of the unit is also a selling point, featuring a 1400 mAh battery that has an estimated usage time of 16 hours.
-Something to keep in mind with this unit is that the battery can’t be replaced, so when charging and using it be sure to use proper battery sustaining practices.

 We aren’t a fan of the fact that you can’t use the device while it’s charging.
 Having said that, the FiiO A3 Portable Headphone Amplifier is a good buy for those looking to get into more advanced audio technology.